 - Fri., Sep.
 29 | 7:00 PM4070 Vilas Hall

 As the latest season of Twin Peaks concludes, return to the dawn of Lynch’s 25-year saga.
 Depicting the last seven days in the life of Laura Palmer, this harrowing prequel only deepens the mysteries of everything that follows.
 Free from network censors, Lynch fearlessly detonates the tone of the original TV series, deranging it into an inescapable, big-screen nightmare.
 Special pre-show material assembled by Daniel Knox.
 (MK)

 - Fri., Nov.
 17 | 7:00 PM4070 Vilas Hall

 Sokurov’s internationally celebrated tour-de-force employs an immersive point-of-view camera that takes us into the Hermitage Museum in St. Petersburg.
 Sokurov allows the viewer to magically travel through time and witness Catherine the Great, Czar Nicholas, and the Great Royal Ball of 1913.
 In a dazzling achievement, the camera travels across the Museum in a single, uninterrupted shot covering 4,265 feet of galleries, 867 actors, hundred of extras and three live orchestras.
 Shrewdly avoiding the October Revolution of 1917, Russian Ark provides an elegy to the past (and future) of Russian culture.
+After the screening there will be a discussion led by Maria Belodubrovskaya, Assistant Professor of Film, Department of Communication Arts, UW Madison and the author of Not According to Plan: Filmmaking Under Stalin.
 Co-presented with the UW’s Center for Russia, East Europe, and Central Asia (CREECA).